I wanted to write a post about my Great-Grandfather, Lewis Milton.

 “Neither English traders nor missionaries in Duala accepted the fact of German control there as final.
 They persuaded interested groups in England to write formal protests to the Government.
 Consequently, protests came to London from the African Steamship Company of Liverpool, from a group in Bristol, from the African Association of Liverpool, from the London Chamber of Commerce, from the Chamber of Commerce and Shipping at Bristol, from the Congo District Association of Liverpool, from the African Trade Section of the Incorporated Chamber of Commerce of Liverpool, from the Chamber of Commerce and Manufacturers of Glasgow, and from the two English trading firms of John Holt and R. & W. King.”
 (Germans in the Cameroons 1884-1914, Harry R. Rudin)

-But they appear to have accepted the ‘realpolitik’ and reached an accommodation and way of working together.
+All these groups appear to have accepted the ‘realpolitik’ of the situation and reached an accommodation and way of working together with the German authorities.
 By 1903, British trade accounted for 28% of the share of trade, with 71% being German.
 In 1912, this had dropped to 15% and 81% respectively, as German control of Cameroon increased and the British were eased out.
 Although apparently, the British never had any reason to complain of unfair commercial treatment by the Germans.
 (Germans in the Cameroons 1884-1914, Harry R. Rudin)

-It is into this context that Lewis travelled to Africa to work as an ‘African trader’, as he was recorded in the 1911 census.
+It is into this context that Lewis travelled to Africa to work as an ‘African trader’ in 1907.

 Lewis’s voyages to and from Cameroon